tf-encrypted/moose/README.md

 ### Developing

-We do not have any CI set up for this prototype so be careful to run all of the following commands before committing:
+To ensure your changes will pass our CI, it's wise to run the following commands before committing:

 ```
+make ci

+# or, more verbosely:

 make fmt
 make lint
 make test